OZ7UP/Zachary-Tan/Photography.md

 ---
 ## Note from Zach:

 This page will be updated accordingly, with pictures removed and replaced.
-Any such pictures that are removed will remain available on the corresponding blog posts.
+Any such pictures that are removed will remain available on the corresponding blog posts - look up "photography" using the search function.

 ### Kumamoto New Year Weekend 2022